fsfe/reuse-docs/site/content/page.md

 Source code files are often reused across multiple projects, taken from their origin and repurposed, or otherwise end up in repositories where they are separate from its origin.
-Each file should, therefore, contain enough information in itself to convey copyright information and it's important you do not remove information in existing copyright headers.
+Each file should, therefore, convey enough information in itself to convey copyright information and it's important you do not remove information in existing copyright headers.